the-infocom-files/sorcerer/docs/README.md

 * [The Infocom Gallery](https://gallery.guetech.org/sorcerer/sorcerer.html)
 * [IFWiki](http://www.ifwiki.org/index.php/Sorcerer)

 The following source material is available for importation.
-Release 22 (mac) was selected from the Zarf Sources.
+Release 18 was selected from the Zarf Sources.

 ## Historical Releases